Bagmari (Midnapore)

 Bagmari is a village in Garmal 10–I community development block under the Salboni of Paschim Medinipur district in the Indian state of West Bengal.

 Demography

-Bagmari is a sparsely populated place with majority of population being adivasis.
+Bagmari is a sparsely populated place with the majority of population being adivasis.

 Economy

 The main occupation of the people here is cultivation, sharecropping and selling disposable plates made of leaves.
 Most people do not own land but work on others fields.
 The region is dry and there are but a single harvest each year.
 At other times people work as daily labor, collect and sell leaves and wood from forest etc. Over 75% of the households own land given to them under the Land reforms programme of the Left Front Government between the years 1977 and 2002.
 But income poverty exists.

 Climate

 Moderate.
-But Ghatal is flood-prone area and flooded by the Shilaboti, Jhumi, Kethiya, Kansaboti and Rupnarayan River.
-Rice, Potato and other Vegetable farming are the main occupations of the people of this Subdivision.
+Ghatal is a flood-prone area and flooded by the Shilaboti, Jhumi, Kethiya, Kansaboti and Rupnarayan rivers.
+Rice, potato and other vegetable farming are the main occupations of the people of this Subdivision.